seqcode/miniMDS/README.md

 By default, standard MDS (not partitioned MDS) is used:

 ``python minimds.py GM12878_combined_22_10kb.bed``

+However, this will not offer the benefits of miniMDS and is not recommended.

 Structures are not saved by default.
 Use the -o option with the path where you want to save the structure.